DOG'S EYE VIEW...

 I was surprised in a GOOD way to see every pass on the blue tire/red frame was more centred over the tire than the red tire/red frame.
 I think the Blue was dominant and easier to find/focus on than the red tire frame :)

 Summary of Thoughts: I think I now have more questions to answer than I did when I began looking up a few things!
-Some of my big 'take aways' from this research are: environmental colours can overshadow the equipment colours - footing/walls/fencing/sky., Ring Crew chairs will blend in better if green vs white.
-Ring barriers in Orange or Green will not create depth issues when jumping towards the fence line.
+Some of my big 'take aways' from this research are: environmental colours can overshadow the equipment colours - footing/walls/fencing/sky, ring crew chairs will blend in better if green vs white.
+Ring barriers in orange or green will not create depth issues when jumping towards the fence line.
 Minimizing 'noise' under orange tarps (equipment not in use during the course being run) will also create more focus on the stuff that matters.
 Emphasizing the bars TO jump with blues and blacks (and the crossbars with Red/Orange/pink/green will help the dog focus on the important piece of the obstacle.
-Contrast between the ground and the boards off the ground is VERY important, more so than contrasting the board itself with a contact zone.
-For dogs with acuity deficiencies greater than the 'average dog' (and they ALL have less acuity than people do, contrasts of Black/Blues or Bright Darker Purples would set depth for mounting or dismounting the contacts from the ground colour.
-This may also be of use for dogs that run through the contact zones by knowing exactly where the board stops and the ground begins.
-(For Judging purposes, only a line is required across the ramp wrapping the sides of the ramp).
+Contrast between the ground and the contact ramps is VERY important, more so than contrasting the board itself with a contact zone.
+For dogs with acuity deficiencies greater than the 'average dog' (and they ALL have less acuity than people do, contrasts of black/blues or bright, darker purples would set depth for mounting or dismounting the contacts from the ground colour - 2020 or Running Contacts would both benefit with crisp delineation of board/ground.
+For Judging purposes, only a line is required across the ramp wrapping the sides of the ramp.

 The big jumps, including the tire need to be clearly seen.
 I'd like to see the colour pattern on jump bars be different for single jumps vs the bigger jumps. ie black/white markings for regular jumps and blue/white for tire, double, spread, triple.
-The striping needs to be substantial/wide ie. 10" pieces x 4 on a 4' bar, separated by white.
+The dominant colour needs to be substantial - approx 75% of bar length.
 It would be amazing if that became standardized so in all agility rings the dogs would know by bar colour what they were approaching.
-The tire should be striped in the same broad manner and be uniform in colour around the entire diameter.
-Banding the tire in Blue or Black will make the tire more prominent over its frame.
+The tire should be addressed in the same manner.
+The entire inside diameter should be a dominant colour, such as blue, black or dark purple.
+Small amounts of effective contrast can be added.
+The tire MUST be more prominent over its frame.
 Tire Frames that are "T Style" will draw less on the dog's focus vs 45 degree angled supports.
-Strong colours can really assist the dog navigating the tire's location from the frame holding it.
+Strong coloured Tires can really assist the dog navigating the tire's location from the frame holding it.
+The Tire Frame colour should blend with the environment and not compete for the dog's attention. ie red/orange/green/pink on grass/dirt or sand.
+A strong colour on the tire will allow the dog to be more accurate in setting up for its take off point.

 If the contacts are Blue, Jump bars on singles should be black to help with the depth of the jump in front of the contact.
 If the contacts are black, the bars could be blue.
 I could not find any photos online of black contacts, tho I have come across them in videos.
 Black is a GREAT choice (visually) for contacts!!